vipenti/CADOCS_NLU_Model/nlu.md

 - Show me your last smell detection
 - Hey CADOCS, report your last execution
 - CADOCS, report
+- hello, show me information about your last execution.
+- I need a report if your last execution please
+- Hi CADOCS give me the report of last execution
+- Hi, show me last execution report
+- I, tell me somethings  about your last execution
+- Hey CADOCS, I need a report of your last execution please
+- Hello, i need a report of your last task execution.
+Thanks in advance
+- hello CADOCS, please give me a report about your last execution!
+- Could you give me a report on your last execution?
+- Give me a report of your lady execution.
 ## intent: info
 - Hello CADOCS, what kind of community smells can you detect?
 - Hey CADOCS, what kind of community smells can you detect?